 2. Optimize Your LinkedIn Profile to Build Thought Leadership

 Real thought leadership starts with your personal profile.
-As you set up your profile, make sure to demonstrate your authority in the subject matter your firm covers.
-The idea is that when someone visits your LinkedIn profile, they know immediately what you do, who you help, and how.
+As you set up your personal profile(s) and company page, make sure to demonstrate your authority in the subject matter your firm covers.
+The idea is that when someone visits your lawyers’ LinkedIn profiles or company pages, they know immediately what you do, who you help, and how.
 Focus on the value you provide.
-Begin with a strong headline and carry the themes and keywords into your description, featured links, published articles, activity, and content.
+Begin with a strong headline that’s optimized with keywords and carry the themes and keywords into your description, featured links, published articles, activity, and content.
 Additionally, the mobile app has a few features that you should take advantage of.
 For example, there’s a name pronunciation tool that lets you share how you pronounce your name.
 Also, in LinkedIn creator mode on your mobile device, you can create a 20-second cover story video that will display when people hover over your profile.

 3. Understand Content Ideas for Thought Leadership for Law Firms